Plasma Instabilities Dominate Radioactive Transients Magnetic Fields: The self-confinement of leptons in Type Ia and Core-Collapse Supernovae, and Kilonovae: Implications for Radioactive Transients

 \section{Implications for Radioactive Transients}

 Here we consider how these plasma instabilities affect the late-time evolution of radioactively powered transients.
 First we outline the important decay chains and relevant derivations in Section~\ref{subsec:equations}.
-Thermonuclear/Type Ia SNe are considered in Section~\ref{subsec:SNeIa}, Type II SNe in Section~\ref{subsec:SNeII} and Stripped-Envelope supernovae (SE~SNe) in Section~\ref{subsec:SESNe}, and we finish with kilonovae in Section~\ref{subsec:KNe}.
+Thermonuclear/SNe Ia are considered in Section~\ref{subsec:SNeIa}, Type II SNe in Section~\ref{subsec:SNeII} and Stripped-Envelope supernovae (SE~SNe) in Section~\ref{subsec:SESNe}, and we finish with KNe in Section~\ref{subsec:KNe}.